 The aim of FROM ASH is to use a common waste as the main element of a new production process.

-Since the global energy demand is growing and this source is the cheapest, a thousand new plants are planned for construction (REF) , mainly in developing countries.
+Since the global energy demand is growing and this source is the cheapest, a thousand new plants are proposed for construction (REF) , mainly in developing countries.

 Despite the global consensus on the reduction of coal as an energy source, the economic conjuncture offers to this fossil fuel some decades of intense use.